Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Summary and discussion

 \section{Summary and discussion}

-This paper presents a simple model constructed by extending the SM symmetry with discrete groups $Z_2$ and $Z_3$, while also expanding the scalar and leptonic sectors of the SM.
-The model also enlarges the scalar and leptonic part of the SM.
-The $Z_2$ symmetry differentiates between SM fields and newly added fields, while the unbroken $Z_3$ symmetry enforces a type of lepton number conservation and ensures the Dirac nature of neutrinos by prohibiting Majorana mass terms.
-This model exhibits intriguing phenomenological implications, successfully accounting for the normal neutrino mass ordering (see Figure~\ref{fig:alpha_numassqr}), neutrino mixing angles (see Figure~\ref{fig:sinthetasqr_sinthetasqr}), leptonic CP violation (see Figure~\ref{fig:DeltaCP_sinthetasqr}), and a WIMP DM candidate.
+We have presented a minimal realization of the Dirac seesaw mechanism through an extension of the SM symmetry by discrete $Z_2\times Z_3$ groups, accompanied by expanded scalar and leptonic sectors.
+The $Z_2$ symmetry distinguishes SM fields from newly introduced fields, while the unbroken $Z_3$ symmetry enforces an effective lepton number conservation, ensuring the Dirac nature of neutrinos by forbidding Majorana mass terms.
+This framework successfully accommodates the observed neutrino normal mass ordering, mixing angles, and leptonic CP-violating phase, and provides a viable WIMP DM candidate.

-The proposed model aligns with existing experimental observations, describing specific patterns in neutrino masses, mixing, and DM candidates.
-Future experimental efforts will further test or constrain these results.
-Firstly, a pivotal experiment to keep an eye is the search for neutrinoless double beta decay.
-Observation of this decay would confirm the Majorana nature of neutrinos.
-This contradicts our model's predictions and could decisively rule it out.
-Experiments such as KamLAND-ZEN~\cite{KamLAND-Zen:2024eml}, LEGEND 1000~\cite{LEGEND:2021bnm}, nEXO~\cite{nEXO:2021ujk}, and CDEX-300$\nu$~\cite{CDEX:2022bdk}, are probing the inverted mass ordering parameter space and expected to explore or tighten constraints on the normal ordering parameter space.
-Secondly, the model's explanation of normal mass ordering will be a key focus of the experiments like JUNO~\cite{JUNO:2024jaw} and DUNE~\cite{DUNE:2015lol}.
-Thirdly, confirming or refuting the predicted upper octant of $\theta_{23}$ and determining leptonic CP violation remain crucial scientific objectives for future long-baseline experiments~\cite{DUNE:2015lol}.
-These unresolved issues will be thoroughly investigated by upcoming experimental studies~\cite{SajjadAthar:2021prg}.